open-eid/open-eid.github.io/iis/index.md

     ![Enabling clientcertnegotiation](./img/image20.png)

-If we check certificate binding information again, we can see that `Negotiate Client Certificate` is now enabled:
+Checking certificate binding information again, `Negotiate Client Certificate` is now enabled:

 ![In-handshake authentication method is now enabled](./img/image21.png)

-> **Note:** Because session renegotiation is disabled with `TLS 1.3`, we must understand that authentication must happen on first page.
-If we already have one-way SSL connection with any website, renegotiation will fail if some parts of this site/page require it.
-So, if necessary, we must somehow solve this "landing" problem.
+> **Note:** Because session renegotiation is disabled with `TLS 1.3`, it must be understood that authentication must happen on the first page.
+If a one-way SSL connection already exists with any website, renegotiation will fail if some parts of this site/page require it.
+So, if necessary, this *landing* problem must be solved.

 ### Authentication

-In our configuration we use only anonymous authentication:
+In this configuration, only anonymous authentication is used:

 ![Anonymous authentication, user can access website as user IUSR](./img/image22.png)

 ## Possible additional configurations

-The purpose of this document is not to give exact guidance how to configure or secure web sites.
-But we want to introduce useful configurations for using two-way SSL with Estonian eID cards.
-In the following chapters, we point out possibilities we think are important.
+The purpose of this document is not to give exact guidance on how to configure or secure websites.
+This section introduces useful configurations for using two-way SSL with Estonian eID cards.
+The following sections cover options worth considering.

 ### Filtering certificate list on client side

 By default, all personal certificates with private key and `user authentication` EKU on client side are accepted by IIS.
 But it is possible to teach IIS to share list of acceptable certificate authorities with clients – in this case browser shows only certificates from supported chains to user.

-Our goal is to support only certificates issued from chains under root CA `EE-GovCA2018` and `EEGovCA2025`.
+The goal is to support only certificates issued from chains under root CA `EE-GovCA2018` and `EEGovCA2025`.

 1. Get IIS certificate information with command `netsh http show sslcert 0.0.0.0:443`: